bhuga/quantity/README.md

 Quantity.rb: Units and Quantities for Ruby
 ==========================================
-Quantity.rb provides first-class supports for units and quantities in Ruby.
+Quantity.rb provides first-class support for units and quantities in Ruby.
 The right abstractions for true quantity representation and complex conversions.
+Hopefully this readme will be all you need, but [there are yardocs](http://quantity.rubyforge.org)

 ## Overview
     require 'quantity/all'